 Overworked healthcare professionals can only cover so much ground.
 Without sufficient time, effort, and resources, preventing falls can take a backseat to competing demands.

-Lack of fall prevention efforts
+Gaps in fall prevention efforts

 Why We Need AI